kitchenshelf/serverless-rspack/docs/DEVELOPER.md

 4. `npx nx release publish` to publish the plugin to the local registry
 5. Follow the [Install Instructions](../README.md#install) as normal in your other local repository, replacing the version with the one you just published.
 6. If you make changes to the plugin, repeat steps 3&4 changing the version number.
 You will also need to update the `package.json` in your local repo to point to the new version.
 And perform a fresh install of the plugin in your local repo.

+Note: To test the deploy functionality, you will need to have an AWS account and [AWS credentials configured](https://www.serverless.com/framework/docs/providers/aws/guide/credentials).